 Nowadays, there are a big number of pitched roofing products available.
 These consist of concrete tiles, clay tiles, slate and shingles.
 Our complete roofing cost guide provides a breakdown of the costs of each material to help you make a more informed choice.

-Concrete tiles can be a great option of material for your roofing.
+In 2021 Concrete tiles can be a great option of material for your roofing.
 They’re popular for their versatility, as they can be found in lots of different shapes, colours and designs.
 They can likewise last a long time.

 However is concrete the best material for your pitched roof?
 We have put together a list of its advantages and disadvantages to help you choose.

 Concrete tiles are low maintenance.
 Concrete is very tough and difficult to damage, so it’s unlikely that you’ll need to do any repairs.
 Generally, the most maintenance concrete tiles require is cleaning up every now and then to eliminate moss and mildew.

 Concrete tiles are long lasting.
 If they’re set up and preserved properly they can last for over 50 years.

 Concrete tiles are fire resistant.
 This will reduce the damage that a fire could cause to your home.

 Concrete tiles are versatile.
 They’re available in a range of shapes and colours.
 Many property owners utilise concrete tiles to create appealing multi-coloured patterns on their roofs.